 Since finding Tantra in 2000, my life has changed in many ways.
-I have redefined sex, learned new ways to move energy within me and with others, realized sticking points in my life, and how to be a relationship with me.
+I have redefined sex, learned new ways to move energy within me and with others, realized sticking points in my life, and discovered how to be in a relationship with me.
 These are just a few of the thousands of things Tantra has offered me.
-Yet there is one wisdom that it has opened in me that feels like an endless journey to be on: stripping everything I knew of love and experiencing love fresh.
+Yet there is one wisdom that Tantra has opened in me that feels like an endless journey to be on: the stripping away of everything I knew of love and experiencing love fresh.
 It has been one of the hardest journeys I have taken.
-The depth of very unhealthy pattern that I have called “love” is staggering.
-It’s created a new heart in me.
+The depth of very unhealthy patterns that I have called “love” is staggering.
+This stripping away has created a new heart in me.
 Here is a wonderful teaching Osho has on the topic, enjoy…

 Question – Beloved Osho, The ultimate search is Individual, But can you explain the integral part of the Beloved in Tantra and the search for our inner self?

 Osho – A very intricate, complex thing has to be understood: If you are not in love, you are lonely.
 If you are in love, really in love, you become alone.
 Loneliness is sadness; aloneness is not sadness.
 Loneliness is a feeling of incompleteness.
 You need someone and the needed one is not available.
 Loneliness is darkness, with no light in it.
 A dark house, waiting and waiting for someone to come and kindle the light.

 Aloneness is not loneliness.
 Aloneness means the feeling that you are complete.
 Nobody is needed, you are enough.
 And this happens in love.
 Lovers become alone — through love you touch your inner completeness.
 Love makes you complete.
 Lovers share each other, but that is not their need, that is their overflowing energy.